iGW-TU-Dresden/MLGLUE/README.md

 # MLGLUE
 This Python package is an implementation of the Multilevel Generalized Likelihood Uncertainty Estimation (MLGLUE) algorithm, including some utility functions.
-See the MLGLUE paper [here](doi.org/10.22541/essoar.169833433.35092350/v1) (preprint).
+See the MLGLUE paper [here](https://essopenarchive.org/users/677423/articles/853135-extending-glue-with-multilevel-methods-to-accelerate-statistical-inversion-of-hydrological-models) (preprint).

 ## Installation
 `pip install MLGLUE`

 `MLGLUE` uses `Ray` for parallelization.
-To ensure functionality, please prepare an environment for `Ray` first as described [here](https://docs.ray.io/en/releases-2.2.0/ray-overview/installation.html) for version `2.2.0`.
+Installation using `pip install MLGLUE` also installs `Ray` as dependency along `numpy` and `matplotlib`.
+Using a custom installation, please prepare an environment for `Ray` first as described [here](https://docs.ray.io/en/releases-2.2.0/ray-overview/installation.html) for version `2.2.0`.
 The use of other versions of `Ray` has not been tested.

+## Documentation
+A documentation webpage is available under [readthedocs](https://mlglue.readthedocs.io/en/latest/).

 ## Usage
 `MLGLUE` requires the computational model to be given in the form of a function with a specific set of arguments and returns: